L5 Severe Pressure

 Social Worker in TorontoHousing & Career Guide · 2026

 Toronto is Canada's largest job market for most professions, giving Social Workers broad choice — but housing pressure remains close to Vancouver levels.
 Public sector Social Worker roles come with strong pensions and benefits that are often undervalued when comparing to private sector salaries.
-On the housing side, a Social Worker in Toronto faces a very difficult market — requiring approximately 17 yr 5 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 52.6% of pre-tax salary.
+On the housing side, a Social Worker in Toronto faces a l4 difficult market — requiring approximately 17 yr 5 mo of gross income to own a 2-bedroom home, with rent consuming roughly 52.6% of pre-tax salary.

 How Toronto compares for Social Workers